Best Movers from Oklahoma to Alabama (2025 Cost Data)

 • Weather: Alabama has one of the hottest summers in the US and mild winters with copious amounts of precipitation throughout the year.
 Areas around the Gulf in Alabama are prone to tropical storms and hurricanes.
 Alabama also has tornado activity, which typically occurs in the spring It would be a good idea to check for tornado activity in the area you are looking to move to Alabama.

 • State licensing: To guarantee the safety and reliability of local moving services in Alabama, it is essential for moving companies to possess a registration number issued by the Alabama Public Service Commission (APSC).
 Trust your move to registered professionals for a secure and dependable experience.
-Make sure the moving company you use has a license before hiring.
+Before you book, double-check that your moving company is properly licensed.

-• State regulator: You can verify a Alabama moving license and its status on the state regulator's official website.
+• State regulator: Quickly check the status of a Alabama moving license anytime on the official state regulator’s website, here.

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form so that all your mail will get properly forwarded to Alabama.
+• Change of address: Be sure to submit your USPS change of address form at least a week before your move.
+This way, once you’ve picked your moving date, your mail will start forwarding to Alabama right on time.
 Get started here.

-• Mover's insurance: Interstate moving companies are required under federal law to provide basic insurance — also called “released value protection” — free of charge to all moving customers.
+• Mover's insurance: By law, interstate movers have to give you basic insurance known as “released value protection” at no extra cost.
 Moving companies typically take responsibility for your belongings at a rate of 60 cents per pound (or even less) per item.
 This means that for a lightweight item weighing five pounds and valued at $500, the reimbursement would be only $3 in the event of loss or damage.
 To enhance your coverage, certain movers provide additional valuation options, such as declared value or lump sum value protection, which offer better protection compared to the basic released value protection.
 To better understand and explore these options, consider discussing them with your chosen moving company.

-Things to do in Alabamatoggle
+Things to do in Alabama

-• US Space & Rocket Center
+• U.S. Space and Rocket Center

 • Birmingham Civil Rights Institute

-• Cathedral Caverns State Park
+• Gulf State Park

-• Mobile Carnival Museum
+• AFC Mobile (NPSL)

 FAQs

-What is the cheapest way to move from Oklahoma to Alabama?toggle
+What is the cheapest way to move from Oklahoma to Alabama? toggle

 Hiring a full-service Oklahoma moving company will be on the more expensive side, while a rental truck or a moving container is usually the cheaper way to go, but requires more work.
 Here’s our guide for the cheapest way to move out of state.

-Do movers transport your car from Oklahoma to Alabama?toggle
+Do movers transport your car from Oklahoma to Alabama? toggle

 Some full-service movers can coordinate auto transport for you as part of your relocation package for an additional fee.
 But you can also handle vehicle transport from Oklahoma to Alabama separately through one of the top car shipping companies.

-What are the benefits of moving from Oklahoma to Alabama?toggle
+What are the benefits of moving from Oklahoma to Alabama? toggle

 The main reasons people are moving from Oklahoma to Alabama are the amazing upsides of living in Alabama such as low cost of living and tasty southern comfort food.

-Is it cheaper to live in Oklahoma or Alabama?toggle
+Is it cheaper to live in Oklahoma or Alabama? toggle

 It is generally cheaper to live in Oklahoma than in Alabama.
 While the overall cost of living is similar for both states, housing is more affordable in Oklahoma, with average rent about 1% less and home prices 10% lower than in Alabama.
 Taxes are also lower in Oklahoma, most notably income taxes, which are more than 5% less than those paid by Alabama residents.

-How much should you make a year to live comfortably in Alabama?toggle
+How much should you make a year to live comfortably in Alabama? toggle

-You should make approximately $55,474 as a single adult with no children to live comfortably in Alabama.
-The cost of living in Alabama is approximately $2,392 per month for an individual and $3,855 for a family of four.
+You should make approximately $ 55,474 as a single adult with no children to live comfortably in Alabama.
+The cost of living in Alabama is approximately $ 2,392 per month for an individual and $ 3,855 for a family of four.
 The exact amount you’ll need to live comfortably may be more or less depending on where in Alabama you live For example, larger cities like Huntsville and Montgomery will have higher housing costs than those in smaller towns.

 Helpful moving resources